hermannm/set/README.md

 }
 ```

-Refer to the [documentation](https://pkg.go.dev/hermannm.dev/set) for more details.
+See the [docs](https://pkg.go.dev/hermannm.dev/set) for more details.